 This Carrot, Apple, and Celery Juice is your morning bet on your sight, skin, and immune system.
 Who doesn't want to make sure their eyes keep doing their job, their skin keeps glowing, and their body keeps viruses and harmful bacteria away?

 We drink juices every morning.
-We experienced a dramatic difference in our health and daily routine since we adopted the juicing routine.
+We experienced a dramatic difference in our health and daily routine since we adopted the juicing habit.

 Your body really rewards you with optimal health and well-being.

-This Carrot Apple and Celery Juice is a refreshing, simple, and healthy recipe made with only 4 real food ingredients.
-My favorite plant-based juice made with fresh produce is ready in less than 5 minutes, and even our nieces and love it!
+This Carrot Apple and Celery Juice are a refreshing, simple, and healthy recipe with only four natural ingredients.
+My favorite plant-based juice made with fresh produce is ready in less than 5 minutes, and even our nieces love it!